Vaiśravaṇa: Characteristics

 The character of is founded upon the Hindu deity Kubera, but although the Buddhist and Hindu deities share some characteristics and epithets, each of them has different functions and associated myths.
 Although brought into East Asia as a Buddhist deity, has become a character in folk religion and has acquired an identity that is partially independent of the Buddhist tradition (cf. the similar treatment of Guanyin and Yama).

 is the guardian of the northern direction, and his home is in the northern quadrant of the topmost tier of the lower half of Sumeru.
 He is the leader of all the who dwell on the Sumeru's slopes.

 In the Indian tradition, very often he is identified with Kubera.
 It seems that Vaiśravaṇa has a non-Vedic non-Aryan origin.
-Originally he appears to be spirit or globin lying concealed in the hollows and clefts of the earth.
-Gradually he became comparatively a benevolent spirit.
+Originally he appears to be a spirit or a goblin lying concealed in the hollows and clefts of the earth.
+Gradually, he became comparatively a benevolent spirit.
 And he attained the status of the leadership of Guhyaka-s and Yakṣa-s, the lordship of treasures, and the guardianship of the Northern Direction.

 He is often portrayed with a yellow face.
 He carries an umbrella or parasol (chatra) as a symbol of his sovereignty.
 He is also sometimes displayed with a mongoose, often shown ejecting jewels from its mouth.
 The mongoose is the enemy of the snake, a symbol of greed or hatred; the ejection of jewels represents generosity.